Versal/kawauso/README.md

 Kawauso is a test-driven application that demonstrates using [FireOtter](https://github.com/Versal/fireotter) for spreadsheet-based test specification.

-## Testing specifications

 Tests in Kawauso are derived from human-readable specifications living in a spreadsheet under *src/test/resources/arithmetic.csv*.

-## Test-driven development

 Application features are built in response to new (failing) tests added as specifications to the spreadsheet.

 ## Example